pintia/teamcity-netease-cloud-plugin/README.md

 ## Limitation

 * Currently java SDK is not provided by 163yun.
 A jython runtime is included in plugin for api.
-This will be deleted once java SDK is provided.
+This will be removed once java SDK provided.